georgeyk/belogging/README.rst

 Note:
 -----

-If you are developing a library you should not configure the logging.
+If you are developing a library you should not configure logging.
 Applications configure it, libraries only "log" messages.